Updated: March 8th, 2021

 You had a lot of training to become the technical expert you are today.
 So, now that you’re leading people you need new training to learn how to:

 - read people and make adjustments

 - lead meetings effectively

 Don’t leave leadership development to chance!
-Without leadership development it’ll take much longer to reach your goals, you’ll be less effective, and you’ll stall your career progression.
+Without focused development it’ll take much longer to reach your goals, you’ll be less effective, and you’ll stall your career progression.

 Choose training that includes practice and accountability.
 It’s not enough to learn theories of management.
 You need to practice new skills, create new neural pathways, be willing to stumble a bit, and try again.

 In between training sessions, practice your learning in the workplace.
 Talk through your learning with someone you trust for accountability, correction, and encouragement.